 FanDuel Partners With Motor City Casino For In-person Sportsbook

 FanDuel set their sights on one of the three Detroit casinos with their partnership as the gaming company agreed to a deal with MotorCity Casino.
-The two-story FanDuel branded sportsbook at MotorCity will feature betting kiosks, dozens of high-definition televisions, and a VIP area.
+The two-story FanDuel branded sportsbook at MotorCity features betting kiosks, dozens of high-definition televisions, and a VIP area.

 Partnering with one of the three Detroit casinos allows FanDuel to seize a large share of a market in a city with close to 10 million citizens.
-The gaming company plans to complement its sportsbook with an online casino and online sportsbook in Michigan.
+The gaming company complements its sportsbook with an MI online casino version of FanDuel.

 DraftKings And Bay Mills Resort & Casino Partner For Sports Betting

 In early June 2020, DraftKings announced a partnership with the Bay Mills Resort & Casino.
-Located in the state’s upper peninsula in the city of Brimley, the casino will brand its in-house sportsbook with DraftKings promotional materials and set their odds with the company’s proprietary software.
+Located in the state’s upper peninsula in the city of Brimley, the casino brands its in-house sportsbook with DraftKings promotional materials.

 FAQs – Michigan Gambling

 FanDuel and DraftKings are the two largest daily fantasy sports providers in Michigan.
 Both companies feature an outstanding mobile app and an extensive website for customers to build their virtual rosters.
-Both companies also have partnerships with Michigan casinos to offer online sports betting when the state approves final regulations.
+Both companies also have partnerships with Michigan casinos to operate online sports betting and casino gaming.